Quantum memories at finite temperature: Beyond Commuting Hamiltonians - Subsystem Codes

 The Hamiltonian of the three-dimensional Bacon-Shor code has the gauge terms of many intersecting two-dimensional Ising models.
 It has two-body Pauli-X type interactions along one two-dimensional plane, and Pauli-Z type interactions along an orthogonal plane.
 We show the construction in Fig.~\ref{3DBS}.
 It is shown in Ref.~\cite{BaconCasaccino} that in general one can design generalized Bacon-Shor codes where one takes an arbitrary classical code input to find its gauge group.
 Its overlying stabilizer code then inherits the properties of the input classical code.
 The intuition of the three-dimensional Bacon-Shor code is that it inherits the stability properties of its input code, the two-dimensional Ising model, as discussed in Subsec.~\ref{Sctn:TheIsingModel}.
 In Ref.~\cite{Bacon06}, the author considers a simple Pauli noise model and mean-field arguments to show that the model may demonstrate a macroscopic power-law energy barrier.
 The question of stability of the three-dimensional Bacon-Shor code remains an open problem.

 The challenge of interrogating this conjecture, as pointed out in Ref.~\cite{Bacon06}, is that the noise model the author considers is not representative of all possible channels under which encoded information can decohere.
 It may be possible that a finite-temperature environment may find a low energy path to introduce errors to the encoded logical information.
-Indeed, no exact diagonalization of Hamiltonian~(\ref{Eqn:3DBS}) has yet been found and without one it is difficult to make strong statements about the model.
+Indeed, no exact diagonalization of Hamiltonian~(\ref{Eqn:3DBS}) has been found and without one it is difficult to make strong statements about the model.

-Certainly, flaws have been identified with the model that must be overcome to realize a memory that satisfies all the required conditions for a stable memory.
+Certainly, flaws have been identified with the model that must be overcome to satisfy the required conditions of a stable memory.
 First of all, the model provably has no error-correction procedure in the thermodynamic limit~\cite{Pastawski}.
 Further, given that we are relying on the model to inherit the stability properties of the two-dimensional Ising model, we may also expect it to inherit its perturbative instability, described in Refs.~\cite{Richards, Cirillo, Grinstein, Pastawski}.
 One might support this assertion by extrapolating results regarding the gap from the well studied two-dimensional case~\cite{Dorier05}.
 If the model is indeed gapless, like the two-dimensional code, we may encounter issues with the perturbative stability of the three-dimensional Bacon-Shor code as we increase the size of the system towards the thermodynamic limit.